Fireman's carry: Disadvantages

 In firefighting, smoke and heat are greater higher up, and may be fatal to the person being carried.
 The person carried is largely outside the rescuer's field of vision, and almost all vital areas are out of the rescuer's view.
 Thus, dangerous changes in their condition can be missed, and an inexperienced rescuer can inadvertently create or further compound injuries via collision with obstacles.
 Furthermore, the rescuer's obstructed peripheral vision puts both persons at risk if the incident that caused the injury is still ongoing (fire, combat, public disturbances, etc.).
-It is also harder to get a patient onto a rescuers shoulders than it is to drag a patient by their shoulders.
+It is also harder to get a patient onto a rescuer's shoulders than it is to drag a patient by their shoulders.

 The fireman's carry presents severe hazards if the person being carried has or may have a spinal injury, and should be avoided.

 Current practice in firefighting

-The firefighter's carry, utilizing back and shoulder strength, is engineered as an emergency measure to optimize power, endurance, and mobility.
+The fireman's carry, utilizing back and shoulder strength, is engineered as an emergency measure to optimize power, endurance, and mobility.
 As such, it may not be applicable where there is ongoing hazard, the carried person is larger than the rescuer, the rescuer is otherwise unable to move the victim at all, or it is imperative to cross significant distances, quickly.
-It is by no means appropriate when a stretcher is available and a viable alternative, or when the rescuer has the size and strength to easily carry the subject in a gentler, more compassionate and considerate hold.
+It is by no means appropriate when a stretcher or a viable alternative is available, or when the rescuer has the size and strength to easily carry the subject in a gentler, more compassionate and considerate hold.

 Currently, the technique preferred in firefighting involves dragging a person by the shoulders or upper clothing in a supine position across the floor or ground.
 This uses the rescuer's upper legs (the strongest muscles in the body) to push against the floor for leverage in order to pull the person towards an exit.
 This technique is also easier for rescuers who may be younger or of smaller size or stature.
 In addition, dragging by the shoulders helps avoid stressing a potentially injured spine.
 Dragging by the feet can cause head injuries due to the victim's head bouncing on the floor.